-15. Theft of Company Property
+14. Theft or Damage of Company Property

-17. Illegal Drug Use
+15. Drug Use

 When an employee uses drugs at work, it can place everyone in danger, including them.
 It can also cause lost productivity and decrease employee morale.
 Illegal drug use will justify an immediate termination.